ChorusOne/liquid-staking/README.md

 During the four month project, we will explore the different ways staked assets will be tokenized and the implications on the sustainability of the Internet of Blockchains.

 The approaches we will investigate include:
-- delegation vouchers
+- Delegation vouchers
 - bAtoms / [Everett](https://www.everett.zone/) model (including implications of interchain accounts / delegated account control)
 - [B-Harvest](https://bharvest.io/) delegation tranches
 - Slashing insurance using prediction markets
-- the impact of decentralized control of assets using sMPC / BLS ([tBTC](https://tbtc.network/), [Ren](https://renproject.io/), [Herdius](https://herdius.com/) etc.)
+- The impact of decentralized control of assets using sMPC / BLS ([tBTC](https://tbtc.network/), [Ren](https://renproject.io/), [Herdius](https://herdius.com/) etc.)
-- centralized staking offerings from Binance, Poloniex, Kraken etc.
+- Centralized staking offerings from Binance, Poloniex, Kraken etc.
-- various staking pool designs, particularly DAO-like models where ownership of a share of the pool is controlled by a token
+- Various staking pool designs, particularly DAO-like models where ownership of a share of the pool is controlled by a token

 Note: since ICF funding was approved we've also identified [Stake Capital DAO](https://medium.com/stakecapital/introducing-stake-dao-by-stake-capital-claiming-future-yield-revenue-7059e0781328) and [Stafi](http://stafi.io/) as relevant projects to investigate.